arcadiapage/arcadiapage.github.io/_drafts/how-to-build-a-planner-from-scratch.md

 So here are the inboxes I had to deal with:

-- Thunderbird (Email.
-Great for consolidating multiple email inboxes)
+- Email (Thunderbird is great for consolidating multiple email inboxes)
 - Composition notebook (Book notes, Project ideas, and old to-do lists)
 - File system Inbox (I have a designated inbox on my computer for notes I type)
 - Downloads folder